 To be eligible to apply for the scholarship, students must be:

 The application will reflect the nominee's background, interests, and plans.
 It also asks nominees to provide statements of their intent to enter an eligible career and their educational plans.

 The applicant must write an essay of no more than 800 words discussing a significant public speech, legislative act, or public policy statement by Congressman Udall and its impact on the applicant's field of interest.
 The application also includes three letters of recommendation and official transcripts from all colleges and universities the nominee has attended.

-Students who are interested in applying for a Udall Scholarship fill out a Letter of Intent (available online or in the Fellowships Office) and should begin working on their applications early in the fall semester of their sophomore or junior year.
+Students who are interested in applying for an Udall Scholarship should fill out an Initial Interest Form (available online or in the Fellowships Office) and begin working on their applications early in the fall semester of their sophomore or junior year.
 As the University of Puget Sound is limited to endorsing three nominees in each of the Udall Scholarship's two categories, applicants are expected to work closely with the Graduate and Undergraduate Fellowships Office.

-Students will work diligently on their applications throughout the fall term as several drafts of their applications and their essays will be required before the formal submission to the Graduate Fellowship Office--fall campus application deadline of December 6, 2013.
-Applicants will be notified if they have been selected as nominees prior to the end of the fall term in order to meet the application deadline of February 2014.
+Students will work diligently on their applications throughout the fall term as several drafts of their applications and their essays will be required before the formal submission to the Graduate Fellowship Office--fall campus application deadline in December.
+Applicants will be notified if they have been selected as nominees prior to the end of the fall term in order to meet the application deadline in February.